New Hope for Elderly People with Eye Diseases

 There are three vision conditions that are of particular concern among the elderly (those above the age of 60): glaucoma, cataracts, and age-related macular degeneration.
 These conditions are related to the aging of our eyes and until now doctors and patients alike have accepted these conditions to just be a normal part of life.

 Currently, there are treatments to aid with living with these eye diseases, but no cure.
 However, doctors are hopeful as new technology is being developed every day.
-Two newest treatments for the diseases (and maybe one day, cures) are an injection and eye drops.
+The two newest treatments for the diseases (and maybe one day, cures) are an injection and eye drops.

 The Diseases: Macular Degeneration, Cataracts and Glaucoma